TeamVirusX/codeCollections/java/Triangles/readme.md

 # Printing Triangles using Loops

-## The programs uses loops to print "*" and tabs and form different kinds of triangles
+## The programs use loops to print "*" and tabs to form different kinds of triangles.